-Above / Fishing opportunities abound from stocked ponds at May Watts Park and Commissioners Park to fishing piers along the Riverwalk… where advice for anglers is often shared from one generation to the next.
+Above / Fishing opportunities abound from stocked ponds at May Watts Park and Commissioners Park to fishing piers along the Riverwalk… Enjoy hearing advice for anglers as it’s often shared from one generation to the next.
 (PN Photo)

 UPDATE, January 27, 2018 / With springlike temperatures (48 degrees in the shade) on a peaceful winter’s day, this local fisherman along the banks of May Watts Pond is enjoying the sunshine surrounded by mallard ducks and Canada geese in the distance.